juanproldan/SKU_Predictor_v2.0/docs/010_SKU_Predictor_v2.0_PRD.md

 * ✅ **As a Fixacar employee preparing a bid, I want to open the application and enter the VIN and a list of required part descriptions.**
   - *Implementation: GUI with VIN input field and multi-line part descriptions text area*

-* ✅ **As a Fixacar employee, I want the application to show me the vehicle's key details (Make, Model, Year, Series) based on the VIN.**
+* ✅ **As a Fixacar employee, I want the application to show me the vehicle's key details (maker, model, fabrication_year, series) based on the VIN.**
-  - *Implementation: VIN prediction models extract Make, Model Year, and Series from 17-character VIN*
+  - *Implementation: VIN prediction models extract maker, fabrication_year, and series from 17-character VIN*

 * ✅ **As a Fixacar employee, for each part description I entered, I want the application to predict and provide a ranked list of probable SKUs for that vehicle and part, even if the description varies or it's a new vehicle VIN.**
   - *Implementation: 4-source prediction system with confidence scoring and ranking*